seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **KENT**
 Not so young, sir, to love a woman for singing, nor
-so old to dote on her for any thing: I have years
+so old to dote on her for anything: I have years
-on my back forty eight.
+on my back forty-eight.

 **KING LEAR**
 Follow me; thou shalt serve me: if I like thee no